Bharathkasyap/Bharathkasyap/README.md

 ### 😄 Fun Fact

 > I once locked myself out of my car and instinctively thought, "There has to be a workaround… maybe brute-force?"
 That moment made me realize something important, whether it’s a car or a critical system, one careless slip is all it takes to trigger a denial of service.
-In cybersecurity and in life, access matters—and so does how you manage it.
+In cybersecurity and in life, access matters, and so does how you manage it.

 ---